 Often high net worth families will use an irrevocable life insurance trust.
 How it works is an Irrevocable Life Insurance Trust (ILIT) is set up by a grantor to own a life insurance policy instead of an individual owning it directly.
 The main goal of this arrangement is to exclude the life insurance payout from the grantor’s personal estate.
 This exclusion reduces the estate’s total taxable value and, consequently, decreases potential estate taxes upon the grantor’s death.

-Though there are various methods to pay the premiums for the life insurance within an ILIT, one common approach uses the grantor’s annual gift tax exclusion, which was $18,000 in 2024.
+Though there are various methods to pay the premiums for the life insurance within an ILIT, one common approach uses the grantor’s annual gift tax exclusion, which is $19,000 in 2025 (up from $18,000 in 2024).
 This tactic not only finances the insurance but also helps in lowering the grantor’s taxable estate by moving money out of it.

 Spousal Planning